-Outside Directors and Outs Supervisory Board me Reasons for appointment Harunobu Kameyama Outside He was elected for the purpose of improving the transparency of the Board of Directors and enhancing Appointed in June 2013 Independent supervisory functions, in addition to having him utilize his expertise, experience, etc. gained as an attorney at Born on May 15, 1959 Director law in the management of the Company.
-(Board meeting attendance: 12 out of 13 sessions) Masataka Sugimoto Outside He was elected for the purpose of improving the transparency of the Board of Directors and enhance Appointed in June 2019 Independent supervisory functions, in addition to having him utilize his extensive academic experience, broad insight, etc relating to new functional materials and leading-edge molding processing technology in the management Born on March 22, 1970 Director the Company.
-(Board meeting attendance: 13 out of 13 sessions) Toshiro Maruyama Outside He has deep expertise in printing securities and broad insight based on his experience in plant operations Appointed in June 2021 Independent and business management.
-He was elected for the purpose of improving the transparency of the Board of Directors and enhancing supervisory functions, in addition to having him utilize his expertise, insight, and other Born on April 21, 1957 Director skills in the management of the Company.
-(Board meeting attendance: 13 out of 13 sessions) Koji Yamada Outside He was elected to utilize his extensive experience in managing both domestic and overseas factories for a comprehensive machinery manufacturer with a global presence as well as his proven track record as an executive Appointed in June 2023 Independent responsible for the business.
-Moreover, we would like him to use his wealth of experience and insight in training and Born on June 21, 1954 Director managing many foreign employees for the Company's management.
-Additionally, he was appointed for the purpose of improving the transparency of the Board of Directors and enhancing supervisory functions.
-(Appointed in June 2023) Shinji Amako Outside He was elected, having determined that he would be able to execute audits from an outsider's perspective to a greater degree as an Outside Audit & Supervisory Board Member by utilizing his extensive knowledge Appointed in June 2016 Independent and experience that he has gained from business operations, overseas assignments, and management at a Born on April 21, 1956 Audit & Supervisory Board member manufacturing company in another industry.
-(Board meeting attendance: 13 out of 13 sessions, Audit & Supervisory Board meeting attendance: 13 out of 13 sessions) Hiroko Sakamoto Outside She was elected, having determined that she would be able to execute audits from an outsider's perspective Appointed in June 2013 Independent to a greater degree as an Outside Audit & Supervisory Board Member by utilizing her professional knowledge Born on July 30, 1954 Audit & Supervisory Board member as a certified public accountant and a certified tax accountant and her experience in audit corporations.
-(Board meeting attendance: 13 out of 13 sessions, Audit & Supervisory Board meeting attendance: 13 out of 13 sessions) Muneaki Kiyota Outside He was elected, having determined that he would be able to execute audits from an outsider's perspective to Appointed in June 2020 Independent a greater degree as an Outside Audit & Supervisory Board Member by utilizing his extensive knowledge and experience that he has gained from business operations and management at other companies in different Born on April 3, 1957 Audit & Supervisory Board member industries including a financial institution.
+Outside Directors and Outs Supervisory Board me Reasons for appointment Harunobu Kameyama Outside He was elected for the purpose of improving the transparency of the Board of Directors and enhancing Appointed in June 2013 Born on May 15, 1959 Independer supervisory functions, in addition to having him utilize his expertise, experience, etc. gained as an attorney at law in the management of the Company.
+(Board meeting attendance: 12 out of 13 sessions) Masataka Sugimoto Outside He was elected for the purpose of improving the transparency of the Board of Directors and enhancing Appointed in June 2019 Independer supervisory functions, in addition to having him utilize his extensive academic experience, broad insight, etc. relating to new functional materials and leading-edge molding processing technology in the management of Born on March 22, 1970 Director the Company.
+(Board meeting attendance: 13 out of 13 sessions) Toshiro Maruyama Outside He has deep expertise in printing securities and broad insight based on his experience in plant operations Appointed in June 2021 Independer and business management.
+He was elected for the purpose of improving the transparency of the Boa Directors and enhancing supervisory functions, in addition to having him utilize his expertise, insight, and Born on April 21, 1957 Director skills in the management of the Company.
+(Board meeting attendance: 13 out of 13 sessions) Koji Yamada Outside He was elected to utilize his extensive experience in managing both domestic and overseas factories for a comprehensive machinery manufacturer with a global presence as well as his proven track record as an executive Appointed in June 2023 Independer Born on June 21, 1954 Director of improving the transparency of the Board of Directors and enhancing supervisory functions.
+(Appointed in June 2023) Shinji Amako Outside He was elected, having determined that he would be able to execute audits from an outsider's perspective to a greater degree as an Outside Audit & Supervisory Board Member by utilizing his extensive knowledge Appointed in June 2016 Independer and experience that he has gained from business operations, overseas assignments, and management at a Born on April 21, 1956 Audit & Supervisor Board member manufacturing company in another industry.
+(Board meeting attendance: 13 out of 13 sessions, Audit & Supervisory Board meeting attendance: 13 out of 13 sessions) Hiroko Sakamoto Outside She was elected, having determined that she would be able to execute audits from an outsider's perspective Appointed in June 2013 Independer as a sortified public association, and a sortified tay association and her experience in such corporations Born on July 30, 1954 Audit & Supervisor Board member (Board meeting attendance: 13 out of 13 sessions, Audit & Supervisory Board meeting attendance: 13 out of 13 sessions) Muneaki Kiyota Outside He was elected, having determined that he would be able to execute audits from an outsider's perspective to Appointed in June 2020 Independer a greater degree as an Outside Audit & Supervisory Board Member by utilizing his extensive knowledge and experience that he has gained from business operations and management at other companies in different Born on April 3, 1957 Audit & Supervisor Board member industries including a financial institution.
 (Board meeting attendance: 13 out of 13 sessions, Audit & Supervisory Board meeting attendance: 13 out of 13 sessions)